okcoders/ok-coders-january-2017-front-end/00-preparation/00-02-mac-setup.md

 	brew install node

-Install Express: At the Terminal, type the following two commands and press return after each one:
+Install Express: At the Terminal, type the following command and press return:

 	npm install -g express-generator